 "A new report by Changing Markets, GAIA, and the Ecology Center finds toxic substances" in tons of carpets, including ones you may have in your home, says Mary Ann Block, DO, PA.
 "These toxic carpets are harming human health."
 According to the Environmental Protection Agency, many carpets are made of synthetic fibers that have been treated with chemicals that "off-gas"—literally, give off gasses into your home.

-Recommendation: Steer clear of rugs made of polypropylene, nylon, or acrylic—and go with healthier options like wool, jute, sisal, mohair, or organic cotton.
+The Rx: Steer clear of rugs made of polypropylene, nylon, or acrylic—and go with healthier options like wool, jute, sisal, mohair, or organic cotton.

-Your Door Mat May Contain Fecal Matter
+Your Door Mat May Be Unwelcome

 Dr. Gerba also concluded that "bacteria can be tracked by shoes over a long distance into your home or personal space after the shoes were contaminated with bacteria."
 This means your door mat is susceptible to these high levels of fecal matter and other bacteria as well.

-Recommendation: Consider purchasing a doormat made from a material that is easily cleaned, such as plastic or rubber.
+The Rx: Consider purchasing a doormat made from a material that is easily cleaned, such as plastic or rubber.
 Use an antibacterial cleaner to wipe down the mat at least once a week.
 If your doormat is machine-washable, place it in the washing machine at least once a week using hot water.

 You Have Pollen Inside the House